kazaneshimizu/kazaneshimizu/README.md

 Software engineer and indie hacker
 ----------------------

-I'm a software engineer with 20 years experience and indie hacker, creator of [Collections CMS](https://collections.dev).
+I'm a software engineer with 20 years experience and indie hacker, creator of [Nidomi](https://nidomi.click).

 I love creating products that solve people's problems.